soufianesakhi/facebook-last-post-scroller/README.md

 When this script is enabled, the page will automatically scroll to the last viewed or marked story after clicking the "Scroll to last post" button.

+The script only works when the homepage is set to view most recent stories instead of top stories.

 By default, the last viewed story will be saved during each page refresh.

-Another story can be marked as the last viewed story by clicking in the down arrow near the timestamp area of the story.
+The first story is considered the last story unless you mark another story by clicking in the down arrow button near the timestamp area of the story.

 ## Installation